 After all, nearly 80% of the SMB professionals we surveyed stated their organization’s owners or managers review their financial reports.

 What report format will help you optimize your workflow?
-Our respondents had two favorites — interactive dashboards and static reports.
+Our respondents had two favorites — interactive financial dashboards and static reports.

 Interactive dashboards like Databox help SMB professionals grow their financial performance through data visibility.
 The team at Austin and Kat used Databox’s dashboards to monitor their finances and adjust as needed.